Recovering shared structure from multiple networks with unknown edge distributions: Methods and Theoretical Results

-With $O(n^2)$ edges in each network, the estimates $\{ \rhohat_s \}_{s=1}^N$ converge to the true variances $\{ \rho_s \}_{s=1}^N$ fast enough that the plug-in estimator in Equation~\eqref{eq:def:gauss_plugin} recovers the true $X$ at a rate that matches the maximum-likelihood estimator in Proposition~\ref{prop:maxlik}.
+With $O(n^2)$ edges in each network, the estimates $\{ \rhohat_s \}_{s=1}^N$ converge to the true variances $\{ \rho_s \}_{s=1}^N$ in such a way that the estimation rate of the plug-in estimator in Equation~\eqref{eq:def:gauss_plugin} matches that of the maximum-likelihood estimator in Proposition~\ref{prop:maxlik}.
 The following proposition makes this claim precise.

 \begin{proposition} Let $\AA{1},\AA{2},\dots,\AA{N}$ be independent adjacency matrices with common expectation $\E \AA{s} = P = X X^T$, where $X \in \R^{n \times d}$, and suppose that for each $s \in [N]$, $\{ (\AA{s}-P)_{i,j} : 1 \le i \le j \le n \}$ are independent $\calN(0, \rho_s)$.
-Let $\Xml \in \R^{n \times d}$ denote the maximum likelihood estimator under the assumption of known variances, as described in Proposition~\ref{prop:maxlik}.
+Let $\Xopt \in \R^{n \times d}$ denote the maximum likelihood estimator under the assumption of known variances, as described in Proposition~\ref{prop:maxlik}.

 Suppose that